maxzheng/great-life-guide/genius.md

 human capabilites, that is no longer the case.
 With the proper training using the right skills and techniques, anyone can become a genius.

+This step-by-step guide will take you on the path to become a genius in life with all the skills and techniques necessary to be happy, productive, live your dreams every day, and become a genius in any field of your choosing.

-If you are ready to become a genius, read on.
+If you are ready to become a genius in life, read on.

 Origin and Motivation
 ---------------------

 This guide is based on contents from [A Great Life Guide (hp.guide)](http://hp.guide) and [Double Your Happiness and Productivity (double.guide)](http://double.guide) guides but structured in a step-by-step program -- a guided path, hence it's called "Path to Genius" -- as the contents may be hard to digest in the wrong order.

 Sign Up for Training Program
 ----------------------------

-This guide is available as a training program for adults and kids (7+) and customized to what is relevant to your needs and goals, so you will learn everything to become a genius.
+This is available as a training program for adults and kids (7+) that can customized to what is relevant to your needs and goals, so you will learn everything to become a genius from a genius coach.

 To learn more and sign up, please book an exploratory session at [http://hp.training](http://hp.training).

+Or train on your phone using our app [Path to Genius](http://pathtogenius.app)

 Path
 ----

-Each step in the path will be a new skill and they should be done in order so subsequent steps become easier and make more sense.

-### Introduction: Becoming a Genius
+### Introduction: Anything is Possible

 Before we can become a genius in life, we have to know what life is.
 From a philosophical perspective, Wikipedia has a very lengthy explanation on the [meaning of life](https://en.wikipedia.org/wiki/Meaning_of_life), but